 Duration of a house construction

 A house is not built overnight – even if prefabricated houses are built real quick.
 The construction of a typical single-family home takes an average of 40 weeks – around ten months.
 Various factors can influence the construction time.
-These include the size and structure of the house as well as weather conditions, the season and public holidays.
+These include the size and structure of the house as well as weather conditions.
 Construction is often delayed rather than completed earlier than planned.
 Therefore, it is advisable to calculate with a good one year construction time.

 When building a house you have to keep in mind that you will have to pay costs already during the construction phase.
 You already pay interest on the disbursed loan and in case of delay you also pay commitment fees.
-However, you cannot yet live in the house and therefore have a double burden of rent and interest payments.
+However, you cannot yet live in the house and therefore have a double burden of rent and interest payments, that you need to budget for.

 Building options - different types of houses